Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 The nearby cliffs, open sea conditions and the iconic Mangiabarche Lighthouse make Calasetta a unique place to explore, especially for those looking for less crowded spots and a more authentic Sardinian experience.

-As a kite spot, Spiaggia Grande is accessible only during autumn, winter and spring, when strong atmospheric winds blow.
-It works mainly with North-West winds and is suitable only for experienced riders, due to strong wind, waves and demanding conditions.
+As a kitesurf spot, Spiaggia Grande is accessible only in autumn, winter and spring, when strong weather systems affect the area.
+It mainly works with North-West winds and is exclusively suitable for expert riders, due to strong wind, waves and demanding conditions.

-At the same time, the area can offer interesting conditions for windsurfing, wing foiling and kitesurfing, especially when North, West and South-West winds blow during the winter months.
+The area can also offer interesting conditions for windsurfing, wingfoiling and kitesurfing, especially with North, West and South-West winds during winter.

-Please note: kitesurfing in Calasetta is allowed only outside the summer season, in accordance with local regulations.
+Important note: kitesurfing in Calasetta is allowed only outside the summer season, in compliance with local regulations.

 Main winds